Complete Docker Guide: Learn How to Create and Manage Containers for Scalable Applications

 Data Persistence

-The data in the container is volatile and is lost when the container is deleted.
-The data in a volume persists
+Data in the container is volatile and lost when the container is deleted.
+Data in a volume persists.

 Copying data to/from Containers